Post-COVID Diet Plan: Eat Healthy, Hydrate, and Look after your Gut Says Avni Kaul

 • Regular video diet Counselling with Nutritionist Avni Kaul will monitor your health progress and upgrade your diet will be done.

-• Easy homemade and healthy recipes would be shared by the dedicated team of dieticians.
+• Easy homemade and healthy recipes would be shared by the dedicated team of Dietitians.
 These recipes will be developed as per your health improvement for weight loss and immune system development and food culture at home.

 Picture of Avni Kaul: Dietitian & Nutritionist in Delhi NCR